CrossR/HepEVD/README.md

 - Consider how easy / useful / annoying it would be to maintain camera position when swapping between event states.

-- Fix 2D geometry drawing (currently, faked by drawing axes around the input 2D hits, rather than following the actual geometry).

-- Automate swapping between 2D and 3D views (if viewing 3D and swapping to an event state with only 2D hits, swap to 2D view, and vice versa).